-Click on the link to a PDF of the textbooks that will be available in course reserves.
-If you have any questions at all, please contact Bolton Ellenberg at firstname.lastname@example.org.
+If you have any questions at all, please contact Josh Camacho at firstname.lastname@example.org

 If you have any questions or need any assistance, please contact Michael Pace at email@example.com.

-Here are a few comparisons to help demarcate the UWF library’s Course reserves and Textbook programs and how they complement each other:
+Here are a few comparisons to help demarcate the Course Reserves and the Textbook Reserves and how they complement each other: